Youth Group Canoe Trip Packages

 So here’s what’s included in our Complete Youth Canoe Trip Package:

 - A large selection of menu items.
 We feature BACKPACKER’S PANTRY, CACHE LAKE, MOUNTAIN HOUSE, and NATURAL HIGH freeze dried foods.
 Next, we make many additions to provide quality trail tested meals.
 On the 1st night out on the canoe trails, we even include ½ pound USDA inspected Certified Angus Beef ™ steaks or two 1/4 pound Black Angus burgers, with fresh hash brown potatoes.
 Condiments & cleaning items round out a great food pack!

-- Ultra-light ALUMACRAFT canoes: the 17-foot “Quetico” model weighs in at only 64 pounds … the top choice for the first timer, as well as someone who wants a quality canoe with a straight tracking center keel, or a stable fishing platform to cast from.
-(These aren’t the 85 pound scout camp version).
+- Ultra-light WE-NO-NAH Royalex canoes: the 17-foot 2-person model weighs in at only 56 pounds … the top choice for the first timer: lightweight, quiet for fishing, ans stable.
+(These aren’t the 85 pound aluminum scout camp version).
 We then add STEARNS jacket-style (not “horse collar”) life vests for all participants.
 Rounding out the watercraft, we add ultra-light aluminum shaft / cycolac blade paddles.

 - SLUMBERJACK sleeping bags with DuPont’s Hollofil II fiber.
 Caprolan ripstop nylon is used for both the cover and the lining.
 The fill construction utilizes an offset, double layer method which produces maximum loft at a minimum of weight.
 These lightly nylon tapered bags are warm to 30 degrees.
 For our customers who are over 6′ or of a stocky build, we have extra-long rectangular bags … just let us know when reserving!

 - THERM-A-REST air/foam sleeping pads for adult leaders, closed cell foam pads for the boys.